snr-laboratory/snrlab-microfab-trial0/doc/Pythonepoxymeasurements/EpoxySummary/EpoxyReview.md

 ### **Updated to Include Gorilla Glue**
 <img width="1152" alt="Screenshot 2025-05-15 at 10 47 56 AM" src="https://github.com/user-attachments/assets/c596d94b-5465-4866-9524-e0b9ccb66f8c" />

+- Gorilla Glue has linearlity matching in positve and negative bias for the script, but deviates slightly when measurements are carried out manually (current is higher).

 ### **I/Vs for 301-2, 301-2FL, 301, 353ND, and 832HD**
 <img width="588" alt="Screenshot 2025-05-13 at 9 57 32 PM" src="https://github.com/user-attachments/assets/0a3c51ec-cd2c-46dd-86a0-b593b07efdaf" />